Aniket10-IN/roadways_segment/README.md

 Encoder: Extracts features using convolutional layers.
 Decoder: Reconstructs the image while retaining the location information.

-### Intersection over Union(IOU) and Dice Coefficient is used as scoring metric
+### Intersection over Union(IOU) and Dice Coefficient is used as scoring metric.

-## Some results of trained model from test data
+## Some results of trained model from test dataset.
 ![Screenshot from 2024-07-24 08-24-18](https://github.com/user-attachments/assets/f033a547-fea3-447f-896f-95f7640e7681)

 ![Screenshot from 2024-07-24 08-27-23](https://github.com/user-attachments/assets/249c2d04-ea4d-45c4-a29d-2ec31ae4ce83)